davidjcomer/wdi-project-one/README.md

 # Future Revision

 <strong>Refactoring</strong>
-* jQuery
-* functions that take players as arguments.
+* The code that dictates the movement logic for each automated player is far too long.
+A next step will be to design functions that take players as arguments, rather than repeat lines of wet code for each player.

 <strong>Levels</strong>
-* make computers smarter
+* Should player 1 finish the game with the highest score on the board, they will move onto level 2, where the opponents are faster moving.

 * integrate more complex items/weaponry...

 <strong>Additional fruit items</strong>